directdemocracy-vote/www/white_paper.md

 *directdemocracy.vote* relies on [public-key cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography).
 Each citizen owns a pair of cryptographic keys: a private key which is held secret and a public key which is published online.
 To implement an electronic voting system or a petition signing system, each citizen must have a unique key pair recognized by the system.
-To ensure this uniqueness, a [web of trust](https://en.wikipedia.org/wiki/Web_of_trust) is implemented by trustees with the help of citizens.
+To ensure this uniqueness, a [web of trust](https://en.wikipedia.org/wiki/Web_of_trust) is implemented by judges with the help of citizens.

-#### Trustees
+#### Judges

-A trustee is a [web service](https://en.wikipedia.org/wiki/Web_service) which attributes a reputation each public key supposed to represent uniquely a citizen or a web service.
+A judge is a [web service](https://en.wikipedia.org/wiki/Web_service) which attributes a reputation each public key supposed to represent uniquely a citizen or a web service.
-Anyone can run a trustee, regardless of any official acknowledgement.
-Trustees also have a reputation which is given by other trustees with the help of citizens.
+Anyone can run a judge, regardless of any official acknowledgement.
+Judges also have a reputation which is given by other judges with the help of citizens.
-Hence, trustees forms a community of web services which permanently evaluate the reputation of public keys for citizens and other web services.
+Hence, judges form a community of web services which permanently evaluate the reputation of public keys for citizens and other web services.

 #### Endorsements

-In order to help trustees in their duties, citizens are asked to endorse each other and to endorse web services.
+In order to help judges in their duties, citizens are asked to endorse each other and to endorse web services.
 Endorsing a citizen is the action of publishing a signed message saying "I certify this public key is unique for this citizen".
 Endorsing a web service is the action of publishing a signed message saying "I believe this web service is honest and doing a good job".
-Trustees collect all the endorsements published by the citizens to construct their own web of trust.
+Judges collect all the endorsements published by the citizens to construct their own web of trust.

 #### Reputation

-Each trustee publishes its own web of trust, which is a list of containing public keys and their associated reputation.
+Each judge publishes its own web of trust, which is a list of containing public keys and their associated reputation.
 The reputation is a number.
 If this number is above a threshold, it means the public key can be trusted.
-Trustees rely on their own algorithms to compute the reputation of public keys.
+Judges rely on their own algorithms to compute the reputation of public keys.
 These algorithms use endorsements as input and may be inspired by the [page rank algorithm](https://en.wikipedia.org/wiki/PageRank).
-However, their implementation is totally left to the trustee.
+However, their implementation is totally left to the judge.

 #### Trusted Public Keys

-It is very likely that the webs of trust published by different trustees will be similar to each other, forming a consensual web of trust.
+It is very likely that the webs of trust published by different judges will be similar to each other, forming a consensual web of trust.
 This consensual web of trust can in turn be used to evaluate if a key can be trusted.

-#### Optional Trustee Information
+#### Optional Judge Information

-Some trustees may optionally ask citizens to provide then some private information, which they should keep private.
+Some judges may optionally ask citizens to provide then some private information, which they should keep private.
 This information is useful to assess the reputation of citizens, that is one citizen registration corresponds to a single real individual.
 It may include local voter registration number, phone number, credit card number, ID card number, passport number, social insurance number, etc.
 Such private information should never be made public.
 It is managed by trustess themselves and is out of the scope of the *directdemocracy.vote* system.
-Citizens are free to choose a trustee among several for which they feel confident about the management of their private information.
+Citizens are free to choose a judge among several for which they feel confident about the management of their private information.
-Some trustees may not require to ask any private information to citizen.
+Some judges may not require to ask any private information to citizen.

 ### Polling Stations

 In *directdemocracy.vote* voting is implemented with the help of polling stations.
 Polling stations are web services which are responsible for anonymizing the votes of citizens.
-Like trustees and citizens, polling stations have a reputation and citizens can choose freely which polling station they would like to use.
+Like judges and citizens, polling stations have a reputation and citizens can choose freely which polling station they would like to use.

 ### Referendums and Petitions